-- local manufacturing and economies of scale, thereby reducing the cost of vehicles; and - extensive charging infrastructure networks.
+- the government's commitment to reducing greenhouse gas emissions; - tight fuel regulations that have resulted in the provision of generous incentives and subsidies (financial and non-financial), making EV cost comparable to ICE vehicles; - local manufacturing and economies of scale, thereby reducing the cost of vehicles; and - extensive charging infrastructure networks.

-Europe and the US are also leading global markets, driven by financial and non-financial incentives for manufacturers and consumers, as well as each government's commitment to developing enabling policy environments.
+Europe and the US are also leading global markets, driven by financial and non-financial incentives for manufacturers and consumers, as well as the respective governments' commitment to developing enabling policy environments.